I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_phy_type_info.md

 <div class="alert"><b>Note</b>  If the miniport driver is operating in ExtSTA mode, the operating system will
       always set this member to <b>FALSE</b>.</div>
 <div> </div>

+`uProbeDelay`

+The amount of time, in microseconds, that the 802.11 station must wait before transmitting an
+     802.11 Probe Request frame during active scanning.

+`uMinChannelTime`

+The minimum amount of time, in 802.11 time units (TU), that the 802.11 station spends on each
+     channel when scanning.
+One TU is 1024 microseconds.

+This member must be greater than or equal to
+     <b>uProbeDelay</b> .

+`uMaxChannelTime`

+The maximum amount of time, in 802.11 time units (TU), that the 802.11 station spends on each
+     channel when scanning.

+This member must be greater than or equal to
+     <b>uProbeDelay</b> .

 `ChDescriptionType`